 On June 30, 2009, we issued the Restructuring Warrant to purchase 100,000 shares of common stock in connection with the Restructuring Transaction.
 The initial strike price per share of the Restructuring Warrant was \$81.60 per share and this initial purchase price is subject to customary anti-dilution adjustments, including, but not limited to dividends and stock splits.
-Under the terms of the Restructuring Warrant, the distribution paid to common shareholders pursuant to the Recapitalization Transactions will result in a reduction in the exercise price to \$47.60, subject to the consent of the holder of the Restructuring Warrant.
+Under the terms of the Restructuring Warrant, the distribution paid to common shareholders pursuant to the Recapitalization Transactions resulted in a reduction in the exercise price to \$47.60.
 The Restructuring Warrant expires on June 30, 2019.
+On June 30, 2015, we received notice that MCBC Acquisition LLC had been dissolved and that the Restructuring Warrant had been distributed pro rata to the equity holders of MCBC Acquisition LLC (the "Warrant Holders").
 The Restructuring Warrant is recorded as a liability at fair value, which is determined utilizing an option pricing model.
 Changes in the estimated fair value of the Restructuring Warrant are separately stated in the consolidated statements of operations.